immunant/c2rust/README.md

 ## Prerequisites

 C2Rust requires LLVM 6 or 7 and its corresponding libraries and clang compiler.
-Python 3.4 or later and CMake 3.4.3 or later are also required.
+Python 3.4 or later, CMake 3.4.3 or later, and openssl (1.0) are also required.
 These prerequisites may be installed with the following commands, depending on your platform:

 - **Ubuntu 16.04, 18.04 & 18.10:**